My father was a writer and I knew it could be done, but it took me many years and careers until I finally settled down to writing seriously.

 I have never been clear on what I wanted to do when I grew up, and consequently have had many jobs: wardrobe hand for television (my first education was in costume design), library worker, assistant at Toronto School of

 Art (then a very small school), potter, stained glass artist, finally settling when I got into university on photographer, painter and printmaker.

 Then I tried my hand at writing travel articles – I love to travel – and had a few articles published, along with my photographs.
-Even a small one in National Geographic!
+Even a small one in National Geographic Traveler!

-Now I’m totally hooked on writing, and save painting and photography for a hobby.
-And I love it that way.
+Now I’m totally hooked on writing novels and save painting and photography for a hobby.
+I love it and am lucky to be able to live this way.

 Thanks for stopping by, I’d love to hear from you.
 Write to me at